 The two most important factors in choosing someone to join you for your birth are that her birth philosophy is in line with yours and that you feel comfortable and at ease with her.

 I invite you to contact me for a free initial interview to discover if we are a good match for your birth.
 I am passionate about providing support to you in a way that honours your own vision of the birth you would like to create.
-Alternatively, you can get to know me on Facebook, or drop in to one of my free monthly prenatal group meetings!
+You can also get to know me by following me on Facebook.

 Contact me today to arrange your free initial interview: 604-700-4115.